Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Who are the company’s primary competitors?

-Since the PPU is a unique, one-of-a-kind product that we have invented, patented and trademarked, we do not have any direct competitors.
+Since Flow PPU is a unique, one-of-a-kind product that we have invented, patented and trademarked, we do not have any direct competitors.
 In a sense, our biggest competitor is the fact that the industry and CPU manufacturers keep using the current ways of improving their performance - e.g., adding more processor cores, using smaller feature sizes and increasing the clock frequency instead of utilizing new alternatives, offering FAR higher performance.

 What CPU vendors are most likely to consider licensing the Flow PPU architecture and why?